Applied Networking Research Prize

 An award committee comprised of individuals knowledgeable about the IRTF, IETF and the broader networking research community will evaluate the submissions against these selection criteria.

-The ANRP award committee for 2024 comprised:
+The ANRP award committee for 2025 will comprise:

 Past Prize Winners